firstdraft/appdev-lessons/lessons/rps-rcav.md

   - RCAV with `render` for **/**
 </details>

+Before we go on with the embedded Ruby, let's reinforce RCAV a couple of times.

 The [target](https://rps-rcav.matchthetarget.com/){target="_blank"} has a homepage at the root URL, **/**.
-In the old days, we would create a file in `public/` called `index.html`, but now we are pretty much done with `public/` except maybe for static assets like images or css files, but we won't put any more user-facing URL pages there.
-Those will be connected up with routes from here on.
-Let's go to our `config/routes.rb` and add a homepage route:
+In the old days, we would create a file in `public/` called `index.html`, but from here on we will connect any URL with routes.

+Open the `config/routes.rb` file and add a homepage route:

 ```ruby
 # config/routes.rb